 Step 4: Plug the USB drive into the rear panel USB port.

-Step 7: Once the firmware version is confirmed, you can scroll back up to the top of the Engineering menu or, if you exited the Engineering menu then press and hold the Menu button for approximately 5 seconds.
+Step 7: Once the firmware version is confirmed, you can scroll back up to the top of the Engineering menu or, if you exited the Engineering menu then press and hold the Menu button again for approximately 5 seconds.
 The Engineering menu will be displayed, select Reset to Factory Defaults and follow the prompts to complete the reset.
 After resetting the unit will power off again.
 Turn the volume knob to reboot again.

 Step 8: You can remove the USB drive or leave it plugged into the USB port on the processor or receiver so you have it for next time there is a firmware update.

 To restore saved settings press and hold the front panel Menu button until the Engineering menu is displayed, navigate to and select Restore Secure Backup, you will be prompted with a warning message, select the Direct button to continue and complete the process of restoring your settings.